Research and Sponsored Programs

 We are excited to invite you to our upcoming Faculty/Staff Research Speed Networking event!
 This event is a fantastic opportunity to connect with fellow researchers, exchange ideas, and explore potential collaborations in a dynamic and engaging format.

 Please RSVP through this form and share any relevant information to ensure a smooth and productive networking experience.
 We look forward to seeing you there and fostering new opportunities for collaboration!
 Location: Library Auditorium, Room 2206.
-There are only 30 spots available, so be sure to RSVP to save your place
+There are only 30 spots available, so be sure to RSVP to save your place!

-Join Dr. Shaolei Ren, Associate Professor, Electrical and Computer Engineering, UC Riverside, for his presentation on "Building Community-Integrated AI Data Centers."
+Join Dr. Shaolei Ren, Associate Professor, Electrical and Computer Engineering, UC Riverside, for two separate presentations:

 Dr. Ren received the 2015 NSF CAREER award and paper awards from multiple conferences, including ACM e-Energy 2024 and 2016, the flagship conference of the ACM SIG on Energy Systems and Informatics.
 He has also writen semitechnical articles for multiple magzines and organizations such as Harvard Business Review, IEEE Spectrum, and OECD AI Policy Observatory.
-Dr. Ren's presentation is sponsored by USDE STEAM Pathways.

 Andy Burnett, Founder and CEO, Knowinnovation.
 Andy explores the effects of one's environment on their ability to work creatively.
 He currently serves as the Managing Director at Knowinnovation Ltd, a company dedicated to creative large networks of creative minds to inspire others around the world.

 He earned his BSc in Management Science at Loughborough University and a MSC in Creativity and Change Management at State University of New York College at Buffalo.
 He began his creative career working as a Research Fellow at the Cranfield School of Management, where he taught students and developed the institutions online learning curriculum.
-His presentation is sponsored by USDE STEAM Pathways.

 FRIDAY, APRIL 24, 2026